 - Online, try to use passwords that are not easy to guess.
 Use numbers and or symbols when you can — the longer your password, the harder it is to crack.
 Don’t share your passwords with anyone.
 Do not respond to emails or other messages that ask you for personal information.
 Order a copy of your FREE credit report annually at

 1-877-322-8228 or online at annualcreditreport.com.

 - Personal information, only give your Social Security Number when absolutely necessary — ask questions before you share it.

 - Additional protection, consider enrolling in our ID TheftSmart product to help protect your identity for as little as a $1 month.
-For more information click on the ID TheftSmart tab on this page.
+More information is on the ID TheftSmart tab.

 If you are or suspect you may be a victim of identity theft please contact the FTC

 (Federal Trade Commission) at 1-877-ID-Theft (438-4338) or FTC.Gov/IDtheft

 Place a fraud alert on your credit reports, and review your credit reports.